Home » Sixty Years Ago, Ford Would Happily Sell You An Uncomfortable Street-Legal Death Trap To Rule The Drag Strip

 source: Barrett Jackson

 Actually, with the big motor in place, the Fairlane still could use some more weight reduction, so Ford went all-out with a crash diet.
-Hood, doors, and front fenders replaced the steel items.
+Fiberglass hood, doors, and front fenders replaced the steel items.
 That hood was pinned in place and featured a “teardrop” shaped scoop to accommodate the engine in a car designed for nothing bigger than a small-block Windsor.

 White Thunderbolt 4 30